Ryan Sabherwal, MD

 Naryan “Ryan” Sabherwal, MD, developed an early respect for the practice of eyecare growing up as the son, grandson and nephew of optometrists and opticians, in Erie, PA.
 As a frequent witness to the gratitude his father’s patients expressed, he became acutely aware of the vital role that vision plays in everyone’s life.

 Dr. Sabherwal graduated Summa Cum Laude with a degree in Health Sciences and a minor in Biology from James Madison University, and then attended Drexel University College of Medicine, in Philadelphia, where he was inducted into the AOA honors society.
 Dr. Sabherwal did his residency at Loyola University Medical Center, where he was elected Chief Resident, in his final year.
 He followed that up with a vitreo-retinal surgery fellowship at Rush University and Illinois Retina Associates.
 Dr. Sabherwahl then joined Illinois Retina in 2019.

 Dr. Sabherwal is an Instructor at Rush University Medical Center, and has an interest in clinical education of medical students, residents, and fellows.
 As Chief Resident at Loyola, he worked with the faculty to change the didactic curriculum to include more interactive learning sessions.
 He also has an interest in global health and treating underserved populations.
 He has traveled to Cameroon, Africa, on a medical mission trip, and hopes to make international work a consistent part of his career.

-In his free time, Dr. Sabherwal enjoys exploring new restaurants with his wife, and taking his dog to the park.
-He was an avid tennis player in high school and college and still enjoys playing; and since moving to Chicago he has taken up axe-throwing, as a hobby.
+In his free time, Dr. Sabherwal enjoys exploring the city with his wife, children and his dog.
+He was an avid tennis player in high school and college and still enjoys playing.
+Since moving to Chicago, he has taken up axe-throwing as a hobby.